Hello Interconnected Readers:

 “The race to build Africa’s 5G networks is entangled in a U.S. push to cut Huawei’s dominance” (English Source: Rest of World)

-Why this will matter: while the direct confrontation between the US and China gets the most attention, the proxy battle for influence in emerging markets is where the long term “chess game” is played.
+Why this will matter: while the direct confrontation between the US and China gets the most attention, the proxy battle for influence in emerging markets is where the long-term “chess game” is played.
 Africa is one of those markets.
 The pieces in this “chess game” used to be roads, bridges, and airports.
 They have now shifted to telecom infrastructure, specifically 5G.
 This article, well-reported by Abubakar Idris who’s based in Nigeria, highlights an important development -- the increasing sophistication of African government officials and businesspeople in navigating the US-China power dynamic.
 The main character of this story, Parallel Wireless, is an American company leveraging OpenRAN (an open source implementation of 5G that’s largely untested) and fear around Huawei to gain market share in Africa.
 But the company is also funded by In-Q-Tel, the CIA’s venture investment division.
 In the eyes of African officials, this tie is no less worrisome than Huawei’s tie to the Chinese government.

 “Ministry of Industry and Information Technology issues another draft policy for public comment, focusing on self-driving and OTA” (Chinese Source: Huxiu)

 Why this will matter: this draft regulation from the Ministry of Industry and Information Technology is important in two ways.
 First, this release happened shortly after the Cyberspace Administration of China also released its own draft policies related to self-driving.
 Are these announcements coordinated or is it another example of “turf war” between these two agencies?
 That’s unclear, which is the important point to watch for -- the internal battle and non-monolithic nature of the Chinese government.
 We highlighted this point in Tomorrow’s News July edition as well.
-Second, the pace in which self-driving regulations are forming in China is noteworthy.
+Second, the pace at which self-driving regulations are forming in China is noteworthy.
 Regardless of what goes into these policies, if you truly believe in the long-term promise of self-driving (I do), then you can bet that whichever country comes up with a reasonable set of regulations first will be treated as the next technology leader.
 People tend to imitate each other.
 Countries do too.

 “Office Secrets: 996 tastes bitter, but ‘company-funded dating’ is sweet” (Chinese Source: 36Kr)